DeepDN/Ubuntu_Scripts/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 ```

-This `README.md` file provides clear instructions for users on how to clone the repository, navigate to the desired software folder, make the script executable, and run it to install the software.
+### Summary:
+- The `README.md` now includes instructions on how to run scripts from multiple subdirectories, along with the original instructions for setting up and running individual scripts.
+- The instructions cover the process from cloning the repository to executing scripts in selected subdirectories.